gasingh/shapeAlignment/README.md

 _GIF 1: ICP calculated externally and the final results read by Rhino 3d._

-Later on, the tool was downgraded to Python 2.7 (the officially suppoted Python version for Rhino v7.0, 2024!).
+Later on, the tool was downgraded to Python 2.7 (the officially supported Python version for Rhino v7.0, 2024!).
 And the entire ICP compute can happen directly inside it as a new Rhino command.

 <img src="https://github.com/gasingh/ICP-3D/blob/main/240530_icp_view5_nefertiti.gif" width="450" /> </br>